 Ease Depression

 There are specific gratitude exercises that can help ease depression.
-Experiments asking people to take part in an exercise to list three good moments or things at the end of each day reveals improvements in depression and overall happiness.
-Gratitude can reduce numerous toxic emotions like envy, resentment, regret and frustration, leading to an improved outlook on life.
+Experiments asking people to take part in an exercise to list three good moments or things at the end of each day reveal improvements in depression and overall happiness.
+Gratitude can reduce numerous toxic emotions like envy, resentment, regret, frustration and more, leading to an improved outlook on life.

 Healthier Body

-Researchers asked people how likely the were to participate in healthy behaviors like going to the doctor, exercise and healthy eating.
+Researchers asked people how likely they were to participate in healthy behaviors like going to the doctor, exercise and healthy eating.
 They also asked them to rate their levels of gratitude.
-As reported in the journal Personality and Individual Difference, the researchers found correlations between healthy behaviors and gratitude, suggesting that expressing thanks has a connection with people taking care of their bodies.
-Stronger Self-esteem
+As reported in the journal Personality and Individual Differences, researchers found correlations between healthy behaviors and gratitude, suggesting that expressing thanks has a connection with people taking care of their bodies.

-Studies reveal that gratitude can reduce social comparisons.
-Grateful people are less likely to be jealous or envious of others.
-A contributing factor in lower self-esteem is being resentful toward others who have more money or better jobs.
-While grateful people are able to appreciate other people’s accomplishments and have security in their own self-worth.
+Additionally, self-esteem studies reveal that gratitude can strengthen self-esteem by reducing social comparisons.
+A contributing factor in low self-esteem is being resentful toward others who have more money or better jobs.
+Those who practice gratitude regularly can more easily appreciate other people’s accomplishments, while simultaneously having security in their own self-worth, as opposed to those who don’t practice gratitude.

 Incorporating Gratitude Into Your Life